-Item 3-Proposed Referenda, which does not require the approval of the Board of Trustees shall become effective upon two-thirds approval of all who vote.
+Item 3-Proposed Referenda, which do not require the approval of the Board of Trustees shall become effective upon two-thirds approval of all who vote.

-Item 4 - The Senate shall make all referendum public to the student body a minimum of five (5) days before the election.
+Item 4 - The Senate shall make all referendum public to the student body a minimum of five (5) days before the election i.
+These public records must remain easily accessible via the CIUSA Senate for the duration of the academic year, as well as any other CIUSA Senate platforms